vazhanio/test/README.md

  - Boost
  - Gtest

 For windows, the download of the necessary libraries can be done in Vcpkg (https://github.com/microsoft/vcpkg).
+Below is the script for automatic installation of all dependencies.

         > git clone https://github.com/microsoft/vcpkg
         > cd vcpkg